Scorecard schema

 string | CPU architecture the binary ran on (x86_64, aarch64, …). |

-Security note — run.invocation: for command-mode runs the invocation is the canonical anc check --command <name> [--audit-profile <X>] [--output json] shape, which is safe to embed publicly.
-For project-mode runs (target.kind: "project") the invocation may include a local filesystem path (anc check ./local/repo); the site falls back to the
+Security note (run.invocation): for command-mode runs the invocation is the canonical anc audit --command <name> [--audit-profile <X>] [--output json] shape, which is safe to embed publicly.
+For project-mode runs (target.kind: "project") the invocation may include a local filesystem path (anc audit ./local/repo); the site falls back to the

 synthesized form for those runs to avoid leaking machine-local paths into HTML, markdown, and /llms-full.txt.
 Mirror